 She continued to work out of her home and onsite giving treatments to those in need and also assisted with students and graduates at various shiatsu demonstrations produced by the Shiatsu Academy of Tokyo.
 In 1995, she participated in the 12th International Shiatsu Congress held in Toronto where Tokujiro Namikoshi was honored.
 In 1996, Ms. Visconti assisted in the initiation process of regulating shiatsu in Toronto with her teacher Kensen Saito.
 When she was a member of the Shiatsu Diffusion Society in Ontario, Ms. Visconti designed, edited, wrote and produced the Thumbs Up for Shiatsu newsletter twice a year.

 Ms. Visconti is also a Registered Graphic Designer (Toronto, ON Chapter) and a published freelance magazine writer for Canada and U.S. markets.
 After seeing co-workers sit for many hours in front of computers, she was concerned for Graphic Designers and other professionals who suffered from computer terminal stress disorders like Carpal Tunnel Syndrome (CTS) and Repetitive Strain Injury (RSI).
 This prompted her to take the shiatsu course.
-She worked at the Holy Cross Centre as a Shiatsu Practitioner from 2001-2010, sharing her knowledge of traditional shiatsu techniques with Calgarians and now she does Mobile Shiatsu.
+She worked at the Holy Cross Centre as a Shiatsu Practitioner from 2001 to 2010, sharing her knowledge of traditional shiatsu techniques with Calgarians and now she does Mobile Shiatsu.

 History of Shiatsu Masters